 Exploring the island by car is the best way to get around.
-Cyprus’s road infrastructure is excellent with more miles of motorway per capita than any other EU member state.
-The result is a traffic jam-free motorway drive that will take you from Paphos in the east straight into Limassol and on to the centre of Nicosia, plus a branch heading off to Larnaca, Agia Napa and Protaras.
+Cyprus’s road infrastructure is excellent.
+The result is a traffic jam-free motorway drive that takes you from Paphos in the east straight into Limassol and on to the centre of Nicosia, plus a branch heading off to Larnaca, Agia Napa and Protaras.
 Driving in the Troodos Mountains is good, albeit with roads that zig-zag around ravines.
 Off-road driving should only be done with a suitable vehicle.

 Drivers wishing to reach the north of Cyprus need to cross the border, known as the Green Line, at one of five designated checkpoints (there are a further two checkpoints in Nicosia for pedestrians only).
 The Green Line is controlled by UN forces.
 The five crossings are Limnitis at Kato Pygros, Astromeritis near Morphou, Agios Dometios in Nicosia, Pergamos at Pyla and Strovilia near Agios Nikolaos.
 In Nicosia you can cross on foot at the Ledra Palace checkpoint and Ledra Street in the centre of the city.

 Motorways and main roads are of a high standard.
 Inner city and smaller town roads are generally good, but infrastructure upgrades have resulted in uneven surfaces.
 Roads in villages are often poor.
 All roads are toll free.